bentonw414/final-project-marijuana/notes.md

   if 2 already in (1st would be going)
     replace second with whatever is called in general, color queue calls next color queue until empty, and then calls move queue

+TODO to fix for final:
+  Do the queue thing.
+  Add small visuals for context?
+  Show percentages in tooltips?
+  Multivariate chunks?
+  Make buttons resize better
+  Make it better than just turning the people black at the top Fix labels disappearing and reappearing when you just click move.
+  Don't show tooltip after scrolling up.
+  Move labels to the left a bit (benton added like a +10 pixels for the x or something somewhere at some point.)

+  Add more buttons/filters and things
+  Figure out a better story to tell.
+  Link to nonprofits or something deaing with mass incarcaration to take action or something idk.